elusivecodes/FrostCore/README.md

 **Is Array Like**

-Returns *true* is the value is Array-like.
+Returns *true* is the value is array-like.

 - `value` is the value you wish to test.